 You can also make a trip to your butcher and see if they have any prime grade beef, which would contain even better marbling than choice.

-We also have a list of our 10 favorite online butchers for mail order steak.
+We also have a list of our 10 favorite online butchers that do steak delivery.

 How to Cook Steak